 An eastern Icon, showing the elderly Mother Mary, a strange Mary Magdalene in red with blonde hair, and a sad St. John (Lazarus.)
 Then - Another blonde Mary M in a more conventional stained glass image, but still blonde.

 In “The Golden Legend” by Voragine in the late 13th century, she was described as having long golden hair.
-(See our article about Mary Magdalene living in caves.)
+(Click here for more.)
 This was picked up on by many religious artists, the most classic example being the golden casing made for her so-called skull.
 In some pictures her head was beautiful coiffered, or braided, or her hair was wound about with jewels.
 This was an idea left over from the presumption that she was a wanton woman, who loved to decorate her body to attract wealthy suitors - what today one would call a high-class courtesan.

 Photo Jaap Rameijer